TALK TO SALES

 Medicare

-However, you may want to enroll in Medicare Part A anyway—even if you have group health coverage already.
+But you may want to enroll in Medicare Part A anyway—even if you have group health coverage already.
 It won’t cost you anything, and this way, Medicare can serve as your secondary insurance and pay for anything your employer-sponsored health plan doesn’t cover.

 Options for younger individuals

-If you are under 26 years old, you have three options for getting health insurance, if you don’t have a plan through your employer:
+If you are under 26 years old, you have three options for getting health insurance if you don’t have a plan through your employer:

 • Depending on your income, you may qualify for Medicaid.